Find out about the skills and qualifications you'll need to get into the energy and utilities sector - and how to find the ideal graduate job

 Do I need a related degree?

-A 2:1 at Bachelors level is almost always required, but many of the jobs in this sector – especially those that are technical in nature - also require an accredited degree or postgraduate qualification in a specific engineering discipline (such as chemical, electrical or mechanical engineering).
+A 2:1 at Bachelors level is almost always required for graduate jobs and graduate schemes in this sector.
+Many roles, especially those that are technical in nature, require an accredited degree or postgraduate qualification in a specific engineering discipline (such as chemical, electrical or mechanical engineering).

-For commercial functions such as marketing, sales or human resources (HR), any degree subject is usually acceptable.
-However, a business, accounting or numerical degree may be preferred for some finance or trading roles.
+For commercial roles such as marketing, sales and human resources (HR), any degree subject is usually accepted.
+Business, accounting or numerical degrees are often preferred when it comes to finance and trading jobs.

 What skills do employers want?

-- flexibility and willingness to work outdoors, offshore, or overseas;
+- flexibility and a willingness to work outdoors, offshore or overseas

 Where can I get work experience?

-The sector has a long-established tradition of sponsorship and sandwich placements where you can spend a year of your degree on a paid industrial internship.
+This sector has an established tradition of sponsorship and sandwich placements that give you the chance to spend a year of your degree in a paid industrial internship.
 Find out whether this option is available when choosing your university and course by asking the institution.

 Summer placements for students and graduates are provided by many large companies, such as:

 Other major companies will have similar schemes.
-Meanwhile, to secure an opportunity within a smaller company, you may need to make speculative applications and network.
+Meanwhile, to secure an opportunity with a smaller firm, you may need to make speculative applications and network to find openings.

-To find work placements and internships in the energy sector, search for work experience.
+Find work placements and internships in the energy sector by searching for work experience.

 How do I find a graduate job in energy?

-There are a number of useful websites to help you consider different careers and find a job in this sector:
+There are a number of useful websites to help you as you consider different careers in this sector, including:

-To find jobs in the sector, search graduate jobs in energy and utilities.
+You can also search for graduate jobs in energy and utilities.